danielcbit/apcctrl/doc/manual/maintaining_ups.rst

     1. Battery capacity must be 100% at start of calibration (all packs must indicated as float).
     2. Initial "Estimated Run Time" must not exceed 128 minutes (remove battery packs if necessary).
     3. Load must be above 25%.
-    4. Load must not fluctuate more than ± 5%.
+    4. Load must not fluctuate more than ï¿½ 5%.
     5. The UPS must be allowed to run down to 25% battery capacity.
-PowerChute [or apcupsd] and Accessories must be removed since they can abort the calibration prematurely.
+PowerChute [or apcctrl] and Accessories must be removed since they can abort the calibration prematurely.

 For a "dumb" or "simple signalling" UPS (eg a Back-UPS):

     This could be done if you have changed your equipment load or battery.
-    Stop the PowerChute [or apcupsd] software from running; disconnect the serial cable between the computer and UPS.
+    Stop the PowerChute [or apcctrl] software from running; disconnect the serial cable between the computer and UPS.
 Next unplug the UPS from the wall [suggest not disconnecting but simply turning off the utility power thereby preserving the earthing] and let it run on battery until it